JohnPPinto/food-geek-food-image-segmentation/docs/index.md

 ## **Final Words**

 I'm quite satisfied with how it has turned out, it's not the perfect version of what I'm imagining but it is close and it's just the start of the project.
 The code is working, and the structure and workflow are cleanly implemented, this as a base now has quite potential for improvement.
 Now the project will need less coding for some time and more emphasis on the data and model improvement.
-One day, I hope that the model can work on multiple different classes or food and thus fully close the feedback loop of continuous improvement.
+One day, I hope that the model can work on multiple different classes or foods and thus fully close the feedback loop of continuous improvement.

 *Do test the [Food Geek](https://johnpinto-food-geek.hf.space) application and let me know your feedback.
 You can reach out to me by any means possible GitHub, Twitter, Email, etc.*